Portfolio

 Enterprise Data Foundation for a Tier-1 Bank

 Context.
 A global bank needed to replace fragmented data pipelines with a unified, auditable data platform capable of supporting regulatory reporting, analytics, and AI use cases.
-The existing estate was a mix of legacy ETL, ad hoc scripts, and disconnected data stores with no consistent lineage or source tracking.
+The existing estate was a mix of legacy ETL, ad hoc scripts, and disconnected data stores with no consistent lineage.

 Key decisions.
 CMEK encryption for all data at rest.
 Private IP networking with no public endpoints.
 Column-level security via BigQuery policy tags.
 Terraform modules for reproducible infrastructure.
 Incremental loading with merge strategy for idempotent operations.

 Outcome.
-Unified data platform serving multiple business domains.
-Full lineage from source to report.
-Regulatory examination readiness built into the architecture rather than bolted on after the fact.
+Unified data platform serving multiple business domains, with full lineage from source to report and regulatory examination readiness built into the architecture rather than bolted on.

 AI Governance